-- Plastic containers range from the nursery pots that you purchase plants in to highly decorative versions.
-Make sure these have enough holes on the bottom for proper drainage so the plants roots don’t get too wet.
+- Plastic containers range from the nursery pots that you purchase plants into highly decorative versions.
+Make sure these have enough holes in the bottom for proper drainage, so the plants roots don’t get too wet.

 - Concrete planters offer a formal statement to the garden.
 These can be made with poured concrete or concrete blocks.
 This is something you could do for close to free if you are short of cash by asking for blocks at building sites and places like that.

-- Ceramic and metal are primarily used for indoor houseplants.
+- Ceramic planter and metal planters are primarily used for indoor houseplants.
 Both offer many decorative options.
 Again check the drainage.
-A lot of these types of containers tend to be more for decorative purposes and don’t allow for propor drainage of plants.
-If this happens you may have to put another container inside it.
+A lot of these types of containers tend to be more for decorative purposes and don’t allow for proper drainage of plants.
+If this happens, you may have to put another pot inside the pretty one.

 - Hanging baskets can be made from many of the materials above, including wire.
 Hanging baskets tend to dry our very quickly, so keep an eye on them.
 Make sure they are in a place where it can drain onto the ground and dry out or water it more frequently.
 Make sure they are hanging from a secure hook.

 When starting your container garden, it is important to find the right containers and pots for your container gardening vegetables.
 These different containers could make or break your garden so find what is right for you and having the best container gardening vegetables around!

 What do you like to use for your container garden?